geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 6. In the **International spam settings** pane that appears, select the **Filter email messages written in the following languages** check box.

 7. You should already know the languages that you want to filter.
 In the **Languages** field, enter the first letter of a language that you want to filter.
-This will display all languages that start with that letter (as well as any languages that contain that letter within the name of the langauge). <br/>
+This will display all languages that start with that letter (as well as any languages that contain that letter within the name of the language). <br/>

 	Enter a letter and then select a language with that letter in it that you want to filter.
 Repeat this step for a couple of languages.